UncleJunVIP/retroid-pocket-classic-compendium/docs/apps.md

 4. **F-Droid:** is an alternative to the Play Store and is the source for a bunch of great apps in this list.
 5. **Primitive FTPd:** is a lightweight and free SFTP server.
 Useful for getting files to the device without removing the SD Card.
+6. **LocalSend:** is a cross-platform utility for sending files to devices on the same network.
+Very reminiscent to Apple's `AirDrop` but available on nearly every platform.
-6. **Tailscale:** is a godsend for those that dabble with self-hosted stuff.
+7. **Tailscale:** is a godsend for those that dabble with self-hosted stuff.
 Tailscale is a software-defined, mesh, virtual private network.
 Put simply, any device connected to a shared Tailnet (Tailscale Network) can communicate to with one another without exposing the device to the public internet.
 This allows me to access [RomM](https://romm.app) from my RPC.
-7. **Apple Music:** is self-explanatory.
+8. **Apple Music:** is self-explanatory.
 I use a lot of Apple products so this is really convenient.